 AP Source: Decision looming on Blue Jays games in Toronto

-TORONTO (AP) -- The Blue Jays will find out Saturday whether the Canadian government allows them to play regular-season games in Toronto amid the coronavirus pandemic.
+TORONTO — The Blue Jays will find out Saturday whether the Canadian government allows them to play regular-season games in Toronto amid the coronavirus pandemic.

 An official familiar with the matter told The Associated Press Saturday the federal government will make the announcement later Saturday.
 The official spoke on condition of anonymity because they were not authorized to speak ahead of the announcement.